zebrunner/carina/docs/advanced/dataprovider.md

 Visit our [github](https://github.com/zebrunner/carina-dataprovider/releases) to check the latest version of carina-dataprovider.

 ### Implementation
-Carina test framework provides a possibility to write all tests with data providers in one place, including parametrization using external XLS/CSV spreadsheets.
-First of all, you need to declare a test class that implements `IAbstractTest.java` and `IAbstractDataProvider.java`.
+Carina test framework provides a possibility to write all tests with data providers in one place, including parameterization using external XLS/CSV spreadsheets.
+First of all, you need to declare a test class that implements `com.qaprosoft.carina.core.foundation.IAbstractTest.java` and `com.zebrunner.carina.dataprovider.IAbstractDataProvider.java`.

 After that, you can specify data provider tests as follows.